At a glance

 - ALWAYS wash your hands after handling infected animals or their objects (litter trays, food bowls).

 - Try to keep cats indoors if possible.
-If your cat is allowed outside, be aware that the environment can remain contaminated under the right conditions for several months, obviously it is not possible to disinfect gardens, so try to stop cats or people digging in possibly contaminated areas.
+If your cat goes outside, be aware that the environment can remain contaminated under the right conditions for several months.
+It is not possible to disinfect gardens, so try to stop cats or people digging in possibly contaminated areas.

-- Litter trays should be thoroughly emptied and disinfected regularly, especially during an outbreak.
+- Litter trays: Empty and regularly disinfect, especially during an outbreak.
 Allow to air dry in the sun for 30 minutes if possible.
 If not, add boiling water, swish and then dry with paper towels.